camoo/enkap-woocommerce-gateway/readme.txt

 N/A

 == Changelog ==
+= 1.0.2: October 12, 2021 =
+* Tweak: E-nkap renamed to SmobilPay for e-commerce

 = 1.0.1: October 12, 2021 =
 * Fix: AccessToken in cache for production and develop
 * Tweak: Unneeded redirection hooks removed